dash622/Pugo/content/about.md

 title = "About"
 +++

 Hello, I'm **Dash Ivey**.
-I live in **Atlanta, Georgia**, and I'm currently working as an IT Techician while also pursuing a degree in **Cybersecurity** through **Western Governors University**.
+I live in **Atlanta, Georgia**, and I'm currently working as an IT Technician while also pursuing a degree in **Cybersecurity** through **Western Governors University**.
 This website is meant to showcase my home labs and projects as I learn new skills.
 I currently have an interest in SIEMs, virtualization, and Active Directory.

 My first experience with infrastructure was creating Minecraft servers.
 I learned how to configure plugins, set up domains, and manage servers.
 Since this was something I enjoyed, I decided that I wanted to do this as a career.
 Since graduating high school, I have previously worked at a law firm as a help desk technician doing network troubleshooting, data destruction, Windows Active Directory, and more.
 Despite getting this experience, I wanted to learn more on cybersecurity.